Is CrowdStrike Holdings Inc. (CRWD) a Keeper?

 Morgan Stanley, on the other hand, stated in their research note that they expect to see CRWD reach a price target of $247.
 The rating they have provided for CRWD stocks is “Underweight” according to the report published on November 15th, 2021.

-During the last 5 trading sessions, CRWD fell by -13.30%, which changed the moving average for the period of 200-days by -13.78% in comparison to the 20-day moving average, which settled at $245.48.
-In addition, CrowdStrike Holdings Inc. saw -8.08% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CRWD rose by +2.04%, which changed the moving average for the period of 200-days by -11.07% in comparison to the 20-day moving average, which settled at $224.94.
+In addition, CrowdStrike Holdings Inc. saw -6.20% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CRWD starting from Watzinger Gerhard, who sale 5,000 shares at the price of $235.00 back on Nov 29.
-After this action, Watzinger Gerhard now owns 0 shares of CrowdStrike Holdings Inc., valued at $1,175,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CRWD starting from Henry Shawn, who sale 1,005 shares at the price of $204.94 back on Dec 07.
+After this action, Henry Shawn now owns 296,317 shares of CrowdStrike Holdings Inc., valued at $205,963 using the latest closing price.

-Henry Shawn, the PLEASE SEE REMARKS of CrowdStrike Holdings Inc., sale 4,000 shares at $225.02 during a trade that took place back on Nov 29, which means that Henry Shawn is holding 297,322 shares at $900,091 based on the most recent closing price.
+Watzinger Gerhard, the Director of CrowdStrike Holdings Inc., sale 5,000 shares at $235.00 during a trade that took place back on Nov 29, which means that Watzinger Gerhard is holding 0 shares at $1,175,000 based on the most recent closing price.

 Stock Fundamentals for CRWD